Everything you need to know about ISO 27005: summary, requirements, pros and cons

 ISO 27005 is also based on the guidelines set out in ISO/IEC 27001 and ISO/IEC 27002.
 Originally published in June 2008 under the acronym ISO/IEC 27005:2008, it was reissued in 2011, and again in 2018.
 Our article will refer to this latest version.

-Here is a summary of the concepts featured in ISO 27005: chapters six to 12 develop an information systems risk management approach; chapter seven deals more specifically with risk analysis, which remains the backbone of a proper cybersecurity strategy; chapter eight focuses on risk assessment; and chapters nine to 12 detail how to implement a risk treatment strategy and how to follow it up.
+Here is a summary of the concepts featured in ISO 27005: chapters six to 12 develop an information systems risk management approach; chapter seven deals more specifically with risk analysis, which remains the backbone of a proper cybersecurity strategy; chapter eight focuses on risk assessment; and chapters nine to twelve detail how to implement a risk treatment strategy and how to follow it up.

 Who is the intended user of this ISO standard?

-In practice, this information security standard is used to ensure data confidentiality and the availability and integrity of an organisation’s key information assets.
+In practice, this information security standard is used to ensure data confidentiality and the availability and integrity of an organization’s key information assets.
 It is designed for all structures affected by cyber risks and by the continuous increase of data in their services.

 What is the exact purpose of the ISO/IEC 27005 standard?

 It is designed to support the satisfactory implementation of information security based on a risk management approach.
 Employee training is generally required in order to help them develop the skills to carry out effective information security risk management processes.
-People trained in ISO 27005 are theoretically able to identify, analyse, measure, and treat risks.
+People trained in ISO 27005 are theoretically able to identify, analyze, measure, and treat risks.

 This standard also aims at helping your company set up an ISMS (Information Security Management System).
 An ISMS implies establishing cybersecurity processes and policies, while at the same time continuously improving risk management and taking into account human and technical factors during the process.